 Upon receiving the samples, his customers would mistakenly place the whole bag in hot water – rather than just the tea itself.
 When tea orders began rolling in, Sullivan was shocked to hear his customers requesting more of the individually packaged bags, rather than the standard containers of loose tea.
 Later, because the silk bags were too fine to allow for proper steeping, Sullivan switched to gauze sachets, revolutionizing the tea steeping process and overall drinking experience we continue to enjoy today.

 As tea has evolved from an Indian export to a western phenomenon, plant-based beverages have become increasingly popular over the last 100 years.
-Thanks to single-use bags, tea remains a beverage phenomenon that continues to change what the world is drinking.
+While their true origin has remained a mystery, thanks to single-use bags, tea remains a beverage phenomenon that continues to change what the world is drinking.